Continuous effort, not strength or intelligence is the key to unlocking our potential.

 High achievers are often more critical and harder on themselves than anybody else.
 They hold themselves to the highest of standards and pursue excellence in everything they do.
 And this is, of course, why they are able to accomplish far more than the average person.

 You will only maximize your full potential if you’re willing to learn, grow and adapt to every experience.
 And this, of course, all starts when you commit to holding yourself accountable.

 To maximize your full potential, you need to consistently ignite your ambition.

 Your ambition is tied to your vision of the future and to your physical drive.
-It is, in essence, the fuel that drives you forward each day.
+It’s, in essence, the fuel that drives you forward each day.
 However, your ambition is also tied to a sense of urgency.

-Many times high achievers aim for impossible goals.
-They metaphorically for instance shoot for the stars.
-This is, of course, an improbable goal, which they probably won’t hit.
+Many times, high achievers aim for impossible goals.
+They metaphorically shoot for the stars.
+This is, of course, an improbable goal, which they probably won’t achieve.
 But by shooting at the stars, they know that at the very least they will surely hit the moon.